eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ### Solution

-The Q1 solution is not an option anymore, because it counts the entire amount of Bocce that has been thrown since the start of the datastream.
+The Q1 solution is not an option anymore because it counts the entire amount of Bocce that has been thrown since the start of the match.

-We can then solve the problem in the following ways:
+We can then solve the problem in the following way:

 ```
 @Name('Q2')